Rahul-Mayani/RRApolloRxAPI/Pods/Apollo/scripts/apollo/README.md

 OPTIONS
-  -c, --config=config                Path to your Apollo config file -t, --tag=tag                      [default: current] The tag to publish this service to --endpoint=endpoint                The url of your service
+  -c, --config=config                Path to your Apollo config file

+  -g, --graph=graph                  The ID of the graph in Apollo to publish your service to.
+Overrides config file if
+                                     set.

+  -v, --variant=variant              The variant to publish your service to in Apollo

+  --author=author                    The author to associate with this publication

+  --branch=branch                    The branch name to associate with this publication

+  --commitId=commitId                The SHA-1 hash of the commit to associate with this publication

+  --endpoint=endpoint                The URL for the CLI use to introspect your service

-  --header=header                    Additional header to send to server for introspectionQuery.
-May be used multiple
+  --header=header                    Additional header to send during introspection.
+May be used multiple times to add
-                                     times to add multiple headers.
+                                     multiple headers.
 NOTE: The `--endpoint` flag is REQUIRED if using the `--header` flag.

-  --key=key                          The API key for the Apollo Engine service
+  --key=key                          The API key to use for authentication to Apollo

-  --localSchemaFile=localSchemaFile  Path to your local GraphQL schema file (introspection result or SDL)
+  --localSchemaFile=localSchemaFile  Path to one or more local GraphQL schema file(s), as introspection result or SDL.
+                                     Supports comma-separated list of paths (ex.
+                                     `--localSchemaFile=schema.graphql,extensions.graphql`)

   --serviceName=serviceName          Provides the name of the implementing service for a federated graph